Sang172/Stocktwits-Sentiment-Classification/README.md

 # stocktwits_sentiment_classification
-This repository is the code I used as part of a group project at Stanford's machine learning class (CS 129) in winter 2024.
+This repository is the code I used as part of a group project at Stanford's machine learning class (CS 129) in the winter quarter of the 2023-2024 academic year.
 It classifies Stocktwits messages into either positive, neutral, negative, or spam using BERT.
 Stocktwits is a social media platform similar to X (formerly twitter) that focuses on the discussion of stocks and is widely used by the retail investor community.